hafybufya/calender-printer/README.md

 # Calender Printer

-Calender printer repository which prints a formatted calender based on user input of day the week begins and number of days in the week.
+This repository contains a Python program that prints a formatted calendar based on user input for:
+* The day of the week the month begins on
+* The number of days in the month

-📁 Project Structure
+## 📁 Project Structure

 ```